Walt Disney World’s Magic Kingdom Will Now Serve Alcohol In All Restaurants

 The Magic Kingdom joins Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom as now being fully, er, “wet.”

-Wait, Why Was The Magic Kingdom Dry For 40 Years?
+Why Was The Magic Kingdom Dry For 40 Years?

 After Walt’s death, his brother, Roy, kept Walt’s Blue Law in effect for Walt Disney World when it opened in 1971.
-The Magic Kingdom, the only park in operation at the time, was bone dry.
+The Magic Kingdom, the only park in operation at the time, was dry.

 But You Could Drink Booze At Other Disneyworld Theme Parks, Right?